 - Where specifically is competition most intense?
 Is it price-based or does it take other forms?
 Respond appropriately.

-If you approach the pricing question from these perspective, you are more likely to ask the right questions and potentially uncover opportunities and risks that you previously unaware of.
+If you approach the pricing question from this perspective, you are more likely to ask the right questions and potentially uncover opportunities and risks that you were previously unaware of.

 About the author